Faithful-Resource-Pack/CompliBot/README.md

 ```

 ___
-### Bot config:
+## Bot setup:

-> **⚠️ We won't help you re-branding the bot for any other server.
+**DISCLAIMER: We won't help you rebrand the bot for any other server.
 If you really want to do that, then you need to figure it out yourself.**

 1. Create an app on the **[Discord Developer Portal](https://discord.com/developers/)**.
 2. Go to the **Bot** tab, create a bot and copy its token.
-3. Create a file named `tokens.json` or rename `tokens.json.example`.
+3. Rename `tokens.json.example` in the `json/` folder to `tokens.json`.
-4. Paste your token under `token`.
+4. Paste your token after `token`.
 Additional information like API tokens and various testing modes can be enabled from there as well.

-### Other configs:

-See `config.json` for general public config.

-### Firestorm
-This project is heavily developed around the self hosted Firestore-like database: [firestorm-db](https://github.com/TheRolfFR/firestorm-db).
-Feel free to check the repository of that library to easily understand how it works.
+## Configuration:

+- `config.json` for role information and miscellaneous extras.
+- `settings.json` for channel names, versions, and more.

+## API Reference:

+This project is heavily developed around our public API.
+Check out our API documentation at https://api.faithfulpack.net/docs for more information about endpoints and making requests.